mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

 If you need to impiment a conceptually different network than listed here, https://github.com/mikewlange/cheatsheets-ai-fork stop reading - you know way too much for this and may get stupid by reading more.

 I love tpot conceptualy! it's an old hat for most though.
-Especially finacial forcasting.
+Especially financial forcasting.
 In the machine learning world, all we do is write algos to create algos.
 As a code monkey at a hedge fund, you'd be fired if you decided with your brain an SVM is better than a bayesian classifier.
 Right or wrong.

 But it's nice to see a more generic implimentation of a genetic algo w/ sklearn.
 Well done.